Forms to File

 The projected revenue data reported on this form is used to calculate the FCC universal service contribution factor and circularity factor, as well as to calculate the filer’s monthly universal service contribution obligation.

 Filers can use the bulk submission process to file their FCC Form 499-Q if submitting for multiple Filer IDs.
-Read the instructions on how to use the bulk submission upload template in the E-File User Guide.
-For more information about how to file FCC Form 499-Q, read the FCC Form 499-Q instructions.
+Instructions are included in the bulk submission upload template.

 USAC Estimated Forms